-Parents, Merit Badge Counselor and Scout leader will have access to this log to help remind the Scout to keep it up to date.
+Parents, the Merit Badge Counselor and Scout leader will have access to this log to help remind the Scout to keep it up to date.

 First Aid and E-Prep

 In this combined class, Scouts will learn the vital skills to save themselves and others from hazardous situations.
-Guided by our experienced staff in the field of emergency medicine, Scouts will have the opportunity to earn their First Aid and Emergency Preparedness merit badges in a single day intensive course.
+Guided by our experienced staff in the field of emergency medicine, Scouts will have the opportunity to earn their First Aid and Emergency Preparedness Merit Badges in a single day intensive course.
 Please make sure you have your Scout book to verify that you have reached the rank of First Class.